elnaggar/The-Silent-Owl-GF180MCU-WB-LNA/EM-Flow/README.md

 You can inspect the stack by using [setupEM](https://github.com/VolkerMuehlhaus/setupEM).
 The Layers `TPMIM`, `MIM_equiv` and `VMIM` are only dedicated to simulate MIM caps.
 Their stack is adjusted to simulate MIM caps with 2.0&nbsp;fF/µm².
  Other special passive structures in these three layers are not possible to be simulated correctly.
  Be aware when you are simulating MIMs to move the MIM-Vias from TM1 to a new Layer `NR-XYZ` and give that layer number `NR-XYZ` to the layer `VMIM` in the stack.
+Otherwise you would short the MIM cap.
  Special thanks for [Volker Muehlhaus](https://github.com/VolkerMuehlhaus) for his guidance during this contribution.